CNSTAT - TOPICS

 Constance F. Citro is director of the Committee on National Statistics, a position she has held since May 2004.
 She previously served as acting chief of staff (December 2003-April 2004) and as senior study director (1986-2003).
 She began her career with CNSTAT in 1984 as study director for the panel that produced The Bicentennial Census: New Directions for Methodology in 1990.
 Dr. Citro received her B.A. in political science from the University of Rochester, and M.A. and Ph.D. in political science from Yale University.
 Prior to joining CNSTAT, she held positions as vice president of Mathematica Policy Research, Inc., and Data Use and Access Laboratories, Inc. She was an American Statistical Association/National Science Foundation/Census research fellow in 1985-1986, and is a fellow of the American Statistical Association and an elected member of the International Statistical Institute.
 For CNSTAT, she directed evaluations of the 2000 census, the Survey of Income and Program Participation, microsimulation models for social welfare programs, and the NSF science and engineering personnel data system, in addition to studies on institutional review boards and social science research, estimates of poverty for small geographic areas, data and methods for retirement income modeling, and a new approach for measuring poverty.
 She coedited the 2nd–5th editions of Principles and Practices for a Federal Statistical Agency, and contributed to studies on measuring racial discrimination, expanding access to research data, the usability of estimates from the American Community Survey, the National Children’s Study research plan, and the Census Bureau’s 2010 census program of experiments and evaluations.

 Michael L. Cohen is a senior program officer for the Committee on National Statistics.
-He is currently serving as study director, or co-study director, for the Workshop on Future Directions for the National Science Foundation National Patterns of Research and Development, and for the Panel on the Theory and Application of Reliability Growth Methods to Defense Systems.
+He is currently serving as co-study director, or study director, for the Panel on Research Methodologies and Statistical Approaches to Understanding Driver Fatigue Factors in Motor Carrier Safety and Driver Health, for planning meetings on the use of observational data to learn about the well-being of the elderly population for the National Institute on Aging, and finishing up the work of the Panel on the Theory and Application of Reliability Growth Modeling to Defense Systems.
 He was a mathematical statistician at the Energy Information Administration, an assistant professor at the School of Public Affairs at the University of Maryland, and a visiting lecturer in statistics at Princeton University.
 His general area of interest is the use of statistics in public policy, with particular focus in census undercount, model validation, and robust estimation.
 He is a fellow of the American Statistical Association and an elected member of the International Statistical Institute.
 He received a B.S. in mathematics from the University of Michigan and an M.S. and Ph.D. in statistics from Stanford University.

 Daniel L. Cork is a senior program officer for the Committee on National Statistics, currently serving as study director of the Panel to Review the 2010 Census and the Workshop on the Benefits (and Burdens) of the American Community Survey.
 From September 2012 to January 2013 he is serving a detail to the Statistical and Science Policy Office at the U.S. Office of Management and Budget.
 He joined the CNSTAT staff in 2000, and has served as study director or program officer for several CNSTAT census panels, including the Panels on Residence Rules in the Decennial Census, Research on Future Census Methods (2010 Planning panel), Design of the 2010 Census Program of Experiments and Evaluations, and Review of the 2000 Census.
 He also directed CNSTAT’s Panel to Review the Programs of the Bureau of Justice Statistics (in cooperation with the Committee on Law and Justice) and was senior program officer for the Panel on the Feasibility, Accuracy, and Technical Capability of a National Ballistics Database (joint with the Committee on Law and Justice and the National Materials Advisory Board).
 His research interests include quantitative criminology, geographical analysis, Bayesian statistics, and statistics in sports.
 He holds a B.S. in statistics from George Washington University, an M.S. in statistics, and a joint Ph.D. in statistics and public policy from Carnegie Mellon University.